damifi/Sodoku-Solver/README.md

 # Sodoku-Solver

-Implemented a small program to solve Sodoku boards using backtracking.
+Implemented a program to solve Sodoku boards using backtracking.
 The unsolved and solved boards are printed in the terminal.